-Introduction to Digital Scrapbooking (Self-Paced Tutorial)
+Introduction to Digital Scrapbooking (Online Course)

 Make the most of your scrapbooking talents to show off your photos and memorabilia with digital scrapbooking.
 This course provides hands-on experience building scrapbook pages, using artistic journaling, and producing your own artwork with Photoshop Elements.